-JWU is dedicated to providing reasonable accommodations to allow learning disabled, physically disabled and other challenged students to succeed in academic pursuits.
-While maintaining the highest academic integrity, the university strives to balance scholarship with support services which will assist special needs students in functioning in the university's academic environment.
+JWU is dedicated to providing reasonable accommodations to allow students with learning, physical or other disabilities the opportunity to succeed in academic pursuits.
+While maintaining the highest academic integrity, the university strives to balance scholarship with support services which will assist students with disabilities in succeeding in the university's academic environment.

-Because some programs of study at the university have technical standards and requirements, applicants and students with special needs or disabilities should contact the director of the Center for Academic Support at 401-598-4689 to discuss the availability of reasonable accommodations or to obtain documentation guidelines, when appropriate.
+Because some programs of study at the university have technical standards and requirements, applicants and students with disabilities should contact the director of the Center for Academic Support at 401-598-4689 to discuss the availability of reasonable accommodations or to obtain documentation guidelines, when appropriate.
 For more information on technical standards, see Page 49.
-Available reasonable accommodations for special needs students with appropriate documentation include, but are not limited to
+Available reasonable accommodations for students with disabilities with appropriate documentation include, but are not limited to

 Decelerated Course Load

 Preferential Scheduling

 Individualized Exams

 Note-taking Assistance

-Tape Recorders Allowed in Class
+Tape Recorders in Class

 Digital Texts

 Classroom Relocation

 Housing Accommodations

 Medically Excused Absences

 Support Groups

 Scribes

 Assistive Technology